fortytwoservices/checkid-public-docs/docs/Guides/Configuring-Password-Agent.md

     -AgentID "AGENTID_FROM_STEP2" `
     -Verbose

-Start-CheckIDPasswordAgentListener -Sleep 2 -Verbose -Debug
+Start-CheckIDPasswordAgentListener -Sleep 2 -Verbose
 ```

-## Step 5 - Try to run the CheckID Agent manually
+## Step 4 - Try to run the CheckID Agent manually

 1. Open a PowerShell and run ```cd c:\checkid ; . c:\checkid\run.ps1```

 At this point, you can test out CheckID and see that a password change is received by the agent.

-## Step 6 - Run the CheckID agent as a scheduled task
+## Step 5 - Run the CheckID agent as a scheduled task

 ### Create a gMSA for the scheduled task